danisfermi/chat-based-file-transfer/code/README.md

 ```
 git clone git@github.com:arjunaugustine/chat-based-file-transfer.git
 ```
-Navigate inside cde directory.
+Navigate inside code directory.
 This is our working directory, where all the run-time code is stored.

 ## b.
 Understanding how the code works: